mongodb/mongo-cxx-driver/README.md

 ## Notes

-  Use of the static library is discouraged, and support may be removed soon.
-To properly link against the static library on ELF platforms, you must link it with the --whole-archive flag to ld.
-The static library is not useable on Windows since there is no analogue to --whole-archive.
-The static library may work on OS X, but we still strongly recommend using the dynamic library.
+  Use of the shared library is experimental on windows and is currently discouraged.
+This is primarily due to the complexity of ensuring a matching implementation of STL types between library and consumer code.
+This problem is unique to windows, as the consistent use of system libraries largely mitigates this danger.

 ## Documentation